kedenk/vrdiary/README.md

 ![Environment 2](https://github.com/kedenk/vrdiary/blob/master/images/passcode_wall.PNG?raw=true)

 This Passcode Wall prevents unauthorized access to the diary.
-With the correct inserted passcode automatically the corresponding environment for the current user will be loaded.
+With the correct inserted passcode the corresponding environment for the current user will be loaded.

 ## Input

-As input the application uses a Sony PlayStation 4 Controller.
-To insert text into the diary an input panel shown in the following picture is used.
+The application uses a Sony PlayStation 4 Controller as an input device.
+To be able to input text with the controller the a intuitive input mechanism is used, visualized by a the following input panel.

 ![Controller Panel](https://github.com/kedenk/vrdiary/blob/master/images/controller_panel.png?raw=true)